TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 88/Psalms 88.7.md

 ---

-Thy wrath lieth hard upon me, And thou hast afflicted me with all thy waves. {{Selah
+Your wrath lies heavily on me.
+You have afflicted me with all your waves.
+Selah.